“Compound interest is the eighth wonder of the world. He who understands it, earns it; he who doesn't, pays it.” -- Albert Einstein

 Together, these factors create a dual-compounding effect that not only outpaces traditional interest-based accounts but also turns inflation into an ally rather than a threat.

-Compounding doesn’t require perfect timing or massive capital — it just needs discipline.
+Compounding doesn’t require perfect timing or massive capital — it just takes discipline.
 Whether you’re building savings or investing in real estate, the earlier you start, the more time your returns have to multiply.

 For example, let’s say you invest $100 a month and earn an average annual return of 8%.
 After 10 years, you’d have around $18,000 — and after 20 years, that amount could grow to over $59,000.